massmux/bip39gen/README.md

 # bip39gen
-Generate bip39 mnemonic and seed
+Generate bip39 mnemonic by microphone noise randomness

  from the command line you can generate a 24 words bip39 mnemonic from randomness coming from the computer's mic (usage without the -e parameter) or by providing your own entropy source (using the -e par).
 The source of entropy is then hashed with a number of rounds.